pawissanutt/oaas-rs/k8s/charts/README.md

 **Location:** `./oprc-crm/`

 ### oprc-pm (Package Manager)
-The Package Manager orchestrates OaaS package and class deployments across one or more CRM-managed clusters via REST API and gRPC communication.
+The Package Manager orchestrates OaaS package and class deployments across one or more CRM-managed environments via REST API and gRPC communication.

 **Key Features:**
 - REST API for package and deployment management
-- Multi-cluster deployment orchestration
+- Multi-environment deployment orchestration
 - Pluggable storage backends (memory/etcd with embedded or external options)
 - Embedded etcd subchart with HA support and persistence
 - Circuit breaker and retry mechanisms